Back to Louisiana

 school zone

-A designated area around a K-12 school marked with official warning signs, extending at least two hundred fifty feet prior to the beginning of the designated area and active during specified times before and after school hours.
+An area around a school marked by official warning or traffic control signage, extending at least 250 feet before the school and active during specified times.

 wireless telecommunications device